Lenovo’s mobile workstations pair seamlessly with VR & AI technology for a complete package.

 In addition to the 12 inch laptops already supplied to each employee, Kajima also supplies staff with tablets (approximately 3,000 units) and mobile workstations (approximately 2,000 units) based on the content of the operations conducted by each employee.

 Global BIM®, a cloud-based BIM platform for sharing BIM data among project team members both inside and outside Kajima, is the main reason of mobile workstations deployment.
-With Global BIM®, a number of functions such as creating new data, editing data, converting it into 3DCG for visualisation, and sharing it through the cloud are available.
+With Global BIM®, a number of functions such as creating new data, editing data, converting it into 3DCG for visualization, and sharing it through the cloud are available.
 These functions can be used for both 3D CAD data and a variety of BIM data attributes, and the system supports comprehensive operations for BIM data through the combination of Graphisoft’s ARCHICAD® software and BIMcloud®.

 Also, the system foundation at the core of the Global BIM® platform is NTT Communication’s Enterprise Cloud software, a high-quality cloud platform